 Interested in speaking to a healthcare practitioner at Apollo for a free virtual appointment?

 Is industrial Hemp oil an apt source of CBD?

 When purchasing hemp cbd oil, most lean towards buying industrially processed Hemp-derived CBD oil.
 These are generally bought to combat various conditions they have been suffering from.

 Patients suffering from chronic pain seek this medication to get a temporary relief from the pain they have been dealing with.
 Not only this, in case of anxiety issues and to bring a balance in mental health problems and issues, these oils stand helpful in potentially bringing around the desired long term relief one hopes for when struggling with anxiety.
 It has also been noted to be very useful as a natural product for people who have sleep disorders, including insomnia.

-But if we compare Cannabis CBD with the above said, the CBD derived from marijuana has a high -resin content is preferred more.
-The significant reason for this is, marijuana plants contain a greater composition of cannabinoids than hemp plants.
+But if we compare Cannabis CBD with the above said, the CBD derived from marijuana has a high -resin content and is preferred more.
+The significant reason for this is, that marijuana plants contain a greater composition of cannabinoids than hemp plants.
 That adds to the therapeutic value to the full spectrum CBD products.